Certified Brain Injury Specialist

 - Each applicant has exactly two hours to complete the examination (unless accommodations have been requested under the ADA and approved) and the proctor must be present during the entirety of the examination.

 Notification of Exam Score: Candidates will receive immediate notification via email of their exam score upon completing the online examination.
 Information about individual candidates and examination results will not be released to any party other than candidates or group administrators.
 Candidates’ scores are not released to anyone, including the candidate, by telephone.

-Retakes: Candidates who do not pass the examination on the first administration may take one retest within one year of the initial application date at no additional charge.
+Retakes: Candidates who do not pass the examination on the first administration may take one retest within one year of the initial application submission date at no additional charge.
 An applicant who does not pass after two attempts is welcome to reapply when ready.
 Please get in touch with your Group Administrator or proctor to coordinate this process.

 The examination is based on current knowledge of theory and practice in brain injury care.
 The resources recommended in the ACBIS Study Reference List, although not comprehensive, may be useful to review in preparing for the examination.
 You are encouraged to use a variety of sources as part of any study program.